vigetlabs/blendid/README.md

 This file specifies the `src` and `dest` root directories, and `src` and `dest` for each task, relative to the configured root.
 For example, if your source files live in a folder called `app`, and your compiled files should be output to a folder called `static`, you'd update the `src` and `dest` properties here to reflect that.

 ## task-config.js
 This file exposes per-task configuration and overrides.
-Better documentation is forth coming, but for now, the best way to see what you can change is to take a peak at the source tasks themselves: [gulpfile.js](gulpfile.js).
+Better documentation is forth coming, but for now, the best way to see what you can change is to take a peek at the source tasks themselves: [gulpfile.js](gulpfile.js).
 The webpack config exposes a ton: [gulpfile.js/lib/webpack-multi-config.js](gulpfile.js/lib/webpack-multi-config.js)

 Tasks will only run if a configuration exists for them in this file.
-For example, if your project has it's own handling HTML and templating (Rails, Craft, Django, etc), you may remove the `html` config completely or set it to `false`.
+For example, if your project has its own handling HTML and templating (Rails, Craft, Django, etc), you may remove the `html` config completely or set it to `false`.

-- All tasks have can be disabled by removing them from the config or setting them to `false`.
+- Any task may be disabled by removing it from the config or setting the value to `false`.
-- All asset tasks have a `extensions` option that can be used to limit the types of files processed and watched
+- All asset tasks have an `extensions` option that can be used to limit the types of files processed and watched.

 ### browserSync
 Options to pass to [browserSync](https://browsersync.io/docs/options).

-**If you're using Nunjucks to compile a staitc site**, you'll want to use the `server` and tell it which server to serve up via the `baseDir` option.
+**If you're using Nunjucks (built in) to compile a static site**, you'll want to use the `server` and tell it which server to serve up via the `baseDir` option.
 ```js
 browserSync: {
   server: {